2004 Allianz Suisse Open Gstaad

-The 2004 Allianz Suisse Open Gstaad was a tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2004 ATP Tour.
-The tournament ran from July 5 through July 11, 2004.
+The 2004 Allianz Suisse Open Gstaad was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2004 ATP Tour.
+It was the 59th edition of the tournament and was held from July 5 through July 11, 2004.
+First-seeded Roger Federer won the singles title.